matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

 ### Manipulating visual order

-When you’re applying any property that changes order you should especially pay attention to testing with a keyboard.
-Use the <kbd>Tab</kbd> and <kbd>Shift></kbd> + <kbd>Tab</kbd> keys to test if your website is usable without a mouse.
+When you’re applying any property that changes order, you should especially pay attention to testing with a keyboard.
+Use the <kbd>Tab</kbd> and <kbd>Shift</kbd> + <kbd>Tab</kbd> keys to test if your website is usable without a mouse.

 This applies to all properties, not just to those associated with CSS Grid.
-However, in the next few paragraphs I’ll focus on manipulating order in grids.
+However, I’ll focus on manipulating order in grids.

 ### Explicit placement